 This post is full of spoilers; you have been warned.
 If you're wondering what cool song is playing in the background of this trailer, it's The Sonics, Have Love, Will Travel.
-If you are wondering what John Wick's back tattoo means, Fortis Fortuna Adiuvat, menas, "Fortune favors the bold," or brave, depending on your translation.
-UPDATE: Many thanks to Allen Tucker via Twitter who generously provided this excellent detail, that, "The gate man at the airport is reading Shibumi by Trevanian .
+If you are wondering what John Wick's back tattoo means, Fortis Fortuna Adiuvat, the trend has been to translate it as, "Fortune favors the bold," or brave, however, a better translation can be found here in my post for John Wick Chapter 2: Ex communicado).
+UPDATE: Many thanks to Allen Tucker via Twitter who generously provided this excellent detail, that, "The gate man at the airport is reading Shibumi by Trevanian ."
 So, what can we make of John Wick?
 A great deal.
 Not only does the film have a heavy body count, but a heavy symbol count as well, with the simplest aspects of character and action invested with a ton of meaning, exactly the kind of narrative I love; something else I love?
 "Self-awareness" in art, when a work of art knows it's a work of art and knows there are people watching it.What do I mean by that?

 But there's still more.